Manage Test Harnesses

 To list open test cases that refer to the test harness, click the badge in the test harness canvas.
 You can click a test case name and navigate to the test case in the Test Manager.

-You can export test harnesses to separate models, which is useful for archiving test harnesses or sharing a test harness design without sharing the model.
+You can export test harnesses to standalone models, which is useful for archiving test harnesses or sharing a test harness design without sharing the model.

 To export an individual test harness: